-The Common Seal is smaller than the Grey Seal and has a different head shape.
-This is the easiest way to tell them apart: the Common has a pronounced brow ridge, giving it a profile like a spaniel, whereas the Grey has a distinctive long, straight nose, more like a wolfhound.
+The common seal is smaller than the grey seal and has a different head shape.
+This is the easiest way to tell them apart: the common seal has a pronounced brow ridge, giving it a profile like a spaniel, whereas the grey has a distinctive long, straight nose, more like a wolfhound.

-Grey Seals tend to spend more time on the exposed, outer coast and Common Seals in more sheltered water but they often haul out alongside each other.
-Common Seals bring out their pups in June, usually on secluded small islets, and Greys usually pup in November, commonly on north-facing shingle beaches at the base of the cliffs.
-Common pups have very dark coats and can swim almost immediately, whereas the Greys are born with a creamy-white baby coat and can't swim until they have shed it, when they are about three weeks old.
+Grey seals tend to spend more time on the exposed, outer coast and common seals in more sheltered water but they often haul out alongside each other.
+Common seals bring out their pups in June, usually on secluded small islets, and greys usually pup in November, commonly on north-facing shingle beaches at the base of the cliffs.
+Common seal pups have very dark coats and can swim almost immediately, whereas the greys are born with a creamy-white baby coat and can't swim until they have shed it, when they are about three weeks old.